sebala/t_gleam/README.md

 ## Getting Started

-Assuming you have python3 and npm installed, and the repository is cloned
+Assuming you have python3, virtualenv, and npm installed...

 #### Python Server Set up
 (from the base directory of the cloned repository)